 At the Law Office of Annette Rutkowski LLC, I handle Social Security Disability (SSD) appeals in both the northern and southern districts of Indiana.
 I often handle advanced appeals for other attorneys who trust in my knowledge of disability law and federal court.

 I offer a free initial consultation to discuss your case.
-For your convenience, I have offices in Indianapolis, Lafayette and Franklin.
+For your convenience, I have offices in Indianapolis.

 What To Expect In Federal District Court

 When my clients’ SSD claims are denied by the Appeals Council, I file a civil lawsuit against the Social Security Administration.
 This lawsuit is filed in federal court and is heard by a district court judge.

 After your appeal, the judge can deny your request or award disability benefits to you, along with past-due benefits.
 This is the final level of appeal for a Social Security Disability claim.

 Federal court appeals are won by careful preparation and the application of the law based upon the specific facts of your case.
 I have successfully tried hundreds of disability cases in federal court using this approach.